Hriiday1230/EduTrack/README.md

 # EduTrack
+Our app, Your data, Our report, Your Happiness
 ## Student Feedback Manager
 This repository is used to maintain the student feedback manager.
 This repository is aimed to maintain the feedback from student
 ### This app includes: